zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Serenity_Wishlist.rst

 More expressive Merkle trees
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Certain kinds of mechanisms, to be developed on Ethereum, require a
+Certain kinds of mechanisms, to be developed on Expanse, require a
 richer set of data structures then just arrays, key/value maps, etc; the
 most commonly asked-for one is a heap (or an equivalent data structure
 that supports push/pop/top in logtime), highly useful in
 front-runner-proof markets among other applications.
 Currently,
-implementing a heap in Ethereum will lead to log^3(n) overhead, as we
+implementing a heap in Expanse will lead to log^3(n) overhead, as we
 have a tree (the heap) on top of a tree (the account storage Patricia
 tree) on top of a tree (leveldb).
 Making a custom DB for the Patricia
 tree will likely need to be done at some point anyway, and will remove